informatics-isi-edu/ermrestjs/docs/user-docs/export.md

           {
             "source": {
               "api": <ermrest-query-type>, // entity, attribute, attribute-group
-              "path": <optional-ermrest-predicate>, // used to represent more complex queries "skip_root_path": <boolean> // used to skip adding the root path and starting the path from scratch },
+              "path": <optional-ermrest-path>, // used to represent more complex queries "skip_root_path": <boolean> // used to skip adding the root path and starting the path from scratch },
             destination: {